 As a reward for all the hard work in the warm and moist rainforest, the countless mosquitoes and ants biting your butt we got to travel further down in to the forest and spend two nights on a little eco-resort located deep in the forest on the river beds.
 There was no longer a road leading so deep in the forest, which means we had to travel by boat.
 Although boat might not be the best word, it were long kanoes that were packed as full as they could.
 Navigating the river was a challenge, due to the many rapids in the river.
 Everytime we encountered a rapid everybody had to get out of the boat, including their luggage, so the boat could make it up, after which we could all board the boat again.

 The adventures continue…

 With the field trip and the finished product from Suriname the theory part of my study was over.
-There was still 1,5 years left before I would graduate. but these are filled with my minor, my practical placement and my thesis.
+There were still 1,5 years left before I would graduate.
+These where filled with my minor, my practical placement and my thesis.
 Each of these was the duration of one semester (5 months).
 But I will not tell you about them right now.
 Otherwise, this blog will get three times as long.
-First I will post a blog about my Erasmus exchange I did in Norway for my master.
-After that, a blog about my internship and my thesis will follow.
-Stay tuned!
+I have separate blog posts about the Erasmus exchange I did in Norway, my internship in Australia, and my thesis in South Africa!

 I spend a lot of time keeping this website filled with educational content and keeping updates about what I do to achieve my dream of working and living in Africa.
 Do you want to support me?
 You can buy me a coffee or purchase one of my digital prints.
 All proceeds will go towards my elephant research and the time spend on this website.